CanSecWest: Security Masters Dojo Vancouver

 PREREQUISITE WARNING Each class has prerequisites for software loads and a laptop is mandatory.
 These individual class guides will list material the students are expected have knowledge about coming in and software tools that need to be pre-installed before attending so you get the maximum benefit from the focused intermediate or advanced level course.
 Please pay particular attention to the prerequisites, as the material listed there will not be reviewed in the courses, and will be necessary to get the maximum benefit out of these educational programs.

-What to Bring:Attendees must bring their own laptop with a 32-bit version of Microsoft Windows XP SP2 or greater, Microsoft Windows Server 2003, or Microsoft Windows Vista installed inside of a virtual machine (such as Microsoft Virtual PC 2007 or VMware Workstation).
-The host machine should be configured to access the internet via conference-provided wireless or wired internet access.
-Attendees are expected to have the following software installed in a virtual machine prior to the first day of the course
+What to Bring:Attendees must bring their own laptop with a 32-bit version of Microsoft Windows XP (SP2 or SP3), Windows Vista, Windows 7, or Windows 8 installed inside of a virtual machine.
+The host system should be configured to access the Internet via conference-provided wireless Internet access.
+Attendees are expected to have the following software installed in their virtual machine prior to the first day of the course:

 - API Imports/Exports Viewer - Dependency Walker